smart94423/pabutools/docs/_sources/usage.rst

 Additive Satisfaction Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Another important set of satisfaction functions are the additive ones, i.e., the ones for which the satisfaction for a set of projects is equal to the satisfaction of each individual project.
-The class :py:class:`~pabutools.election.satisfaction.additivesatisfaction.AdditiveSatisfaction` implements them.
-It inherits from the :py:class:`~pabutools.election.satisfaction.satisfactionmeasure.SatisfactionMeasure` class, and its constructor takes as a parameter a function mapping instance, profile, ballot, and project to a score.
-We illustrate its use by presenting how to define the cardinality satisfaction function.
+We also offer additive satisfaction functions, where the satisfaction for a set of projects is equal to the sum of the satisfaction of each individual project.
+The class :py:class:`~pabutools.election.satisfaction.additivesatisfaction.AdditiveSatisfaction` implements such functions.
+Its constructor takes a function as a parameter that maps instance, profile, ballot, and project to a score.
+As an example, we demonstrate how to define the cardinality satisfaction function.

 .. code-block:: python